Prostitution in Japan: Shinto

 The Shinto faith does not regard sex as a taboo.
 During the Kamakura period, many shrines and temples, which provided for miko, fell into bankruptcy.
 Some miko started travelling in search of livelihood and came to be known as lit. 'walking miko' (aruki miko).
 While aruki miko primarily provided religious services, they were also widely associated with prostitution.
 However, no religious reasons for miko prostitution are known, and hence the act might be unrelated to sacred prostitution.

 Buddhism

 Buddhist teachings regarding sex are quite reserved: "It is true to say that Buddhism, in keeping with the principle of the Middle Way, would advocate neither extreme puritanism nor extreme permissiveness."
-Buddhism has rules and protocols for those that are to live the Buddhist principles in the monasteries and the secular part of the [Shanga].
+Buddhism has rules and protocols for those that are to live the Buddhist principles in the monasteries and the secular part of the [Sangha].
 For the Buddhist monks or nuns, chastity is mandatory since they live on the premise of getting rid of any feelings of attachment.
 Their way of living is regulated by very strict rules concerning behavior and this includes sex.

 As for the secular Buddhists, there are no specific rules to be followed about sex; although any kind of abuse is regarded as "misconduct".